utilitywarehouse/lhctl/README.md

 default: context-1
 ```

-The desire context can be specified via `--context` flag, otherwise the default
+The desired context can be specified via `--context` flag, otherwise the default
 context will be assumed.
 User and pass are of course optional and rely on the user's ui setup as
 described above.